The galactic chemical evolution of carbon: Implications for stellar nucleosynthesis: Results

 \subsection{AGB yield modifications}

 All AGB yield tables predict a similarly shaped trend in the \caafe{} abundance space.
-The left panel of Fig.~\ref{fig:sims_degens} shows the best-fitting yield combinations for each AGB table we consider (solving for $\aagb$, $\yo$, and $\zeta$ in Section \ref{sec:mcmc}; yield parameters in Table~\ref{tab:model_parameters}).
-Although the individual DTDs of each AGB table appear substantially different (Fig.~\ref{fig:agb-ssp}), the predicted abundance trends do not show substantial differences.
-This outcome arises because each of the AGB models predicts characteristic delay times for C production of order ${\sim}1$ Gyr, similar to the SN Ia production of Fe (see Fig.~\ref{fig:agb-ssp}), leading to a quasi-linear [C/Mg]-[Mg/Fe] relation in all cases.
+Fig.~\ref{fig:sims_agb} shows the best-fitting yield combinations for each AGB table we consider (solving for $\aagb$, $\yo$, and $\zcc$ in Appendix \ref{sec:extra_mcmc}).
+Although the individual DTDs of each AGB table appear substantially different (Fig.~\ref{fig:agb_yields}), the predicted abundance trends do not show substantial differences.
+This outcome arises because each of the AGB models predicts characteristic delay times for C production of order ${\sim}1$ Gyr, similar to the SN Ia production of Fe (see Fig.~\ref{fig:agb_yields}), leading to a quasi-linear [C/Mg]-[Mg/Fe] relation in all cases.

 However, all AGB tables predict a slightly concave down trend because C production by single stellar populations slows down significantly after a few Gyr, while Fe production through SNe Ia continues up to ${\sim}10$ Gyr (see discussion in Section~\ref{sec:agb}).
 Our subgiant sample does not exhibit this level of concavity.
-These discrepancies are significant because Fig.~\ref{fig:sims_degens} plots the mean trend, which is precisely determined through the large sample size.
+These discrepancies are significant because Fig.~\ref{fig:sims_agb} plots the mean trend, which is precisely determined through the large sample size.
 One of the largest discrepancies between our models and data in the left panel is that \aton{} and \monash{} predict an almost flat \caafe{} trend for ${\rm [Mg/Fe]} \lesssim 0.1$.